1982

 $495

-Rhea Karam has been documenting walls for the past 20 years; she is drawn to the stories they hold, both public and intimate.
-For 1982, her most personal artist book to date, she wanted to create a wall of her own, using the brick to house her personal story of displacement from Lebanon that same year.
-In a series of 67 books, each individually placed in a cement brick slipcover, she combines archival family photos recovered from her childhood home alongside recent images of walls from Beirut and New York, where she currently lives.
-Photographs are cut, sequenced and divided throughout the series and scattered throught of the various bricks.
-Full images only become complete when several books are layed out and reconnected side by side.
+For 1982, her most personal artist book to date, Rhea wanted to create a wall of her own, using the brick to house her personal story of displacement from Lebanon that same year.
+In a series of 67 books, each individually placed in a cement brick slipcover, she combines archival family photos recovered from her childhood home, alongside recent images of walls from Beirut and New York, where she currently lives.
+Photographs are cut, sequenced and divided throughout the bricks.
+Images only exsist as partial slivers and become complete once the books are placed side by side and the photographs reconnected.
+The work is about diaspora and how one reckons with the complexity of a fragmented identity.

 This title is held in the collections of :